saurabhkhanolkar/saurabhkhanolkar/README.md

 ### Hi there 👋

-I am a Masters in Information Management candidate at University of Illinois - Urbana Champaign.
+I am Saurabh, a Masters in Information Management candidate at University of Illinois - Urbana Champaign.

 <!--